-Oracle Integration Cloud Service complete and secure but a lightweight integration solution that enables you to connect your applications in the Cloud.
+Oracle Integration Cloud Service is a comprehensive, secure, lightweight integration solution that enables you to easily connect your applications to Oracle Cloud.
 It simplifies the connectivity between applications and connects both cloud and on-premise applications.
 Oracle Integration Cloud Service provides secure, enterprise-grade connectivity regardless of the applications that are being connected or where they reside.

 Concepts on Integration Cloud Service